skip to main content

 Structure for looping as long as a condition is TRUE.
 The conditional boolean expression is evaluated prior to each loop.
 If the boolean expression is TRUE, the numeric expression on the second line is evaluated.
 If the boolean expression is FALSE, the structure stops looping and returns the value of the value variable.
 The value variable, result, is initialized on the first line of the structure.
 Each time through the loop, the expression on the second line is evaluated and its value is set on the result variable.
 The previous value of the result variable may be used inside the expression on the second line.
 The result may be of any expression type even though the default structure uses the numeric type.
 To change the type of the value variable, result, double-click the NUMERIC element and enter the new expression type.
 The name of the value variable may also be changed.

 When a WHILE expression is executed, it counts the number of times the body is evaluated, and fails with a message if the iteration count ever exceeds the value of the RPL parameter.
 The default max iterations is 10,000, but may be modified as needed in the RPL Parameters dialog.
-(From the main workspace, select Policy, then RPL Parameters to open the parameters).
+(From the main workspace, select Policy, then RPL Parameters to open the parameters in the Settings Manager).

 SUM